hail-is/hail/hail/www/index.md

 ##### Acknowledgements

+The Hail team has several sources of funding at the Broad Institute:

+- The Stanley Center for Psychiatric Research, which together with Neale Lab has provided an incredibly supportive and stimulating home.
+- PI Benjamin Neale and PI Daniel MacArthur.
+Their scientific leadership has been essential for solving the right problems.
+- Jeremy Wertheimer, whose strategic advice and generous philanthropy have been essential for growing the impact of Hail.

+We are grateful for generous support from:

+- The National Institute of Diabetes and Digestive and Kidney Diseases
+- The National Institute of Mental Health
+- The National Human Genome Research Institute
+- The Chan Zuckerburg Initiative

 We would like to thank <a href="https://zulipchat.com/">Zulip</a> for supporting open-source by providing free hosting, and YourKit, LLC for generously providing free licenses for <a href="https://www.yourkit.com/java/profiler/">YourKit Java